waikiki-gov/Site/ARCHITECTURE.md

 ## Overview

 The Waikiki Government Site follows a modular architecture with clear separation between common components and page-specific implementations.
-This structure promotes maintainability, reusability, and easy extensibility for future pages.
+This structure promotes maintainability, reusability and easy extensibility for future pages.

 ## Directory Structure